What is the gallbladder?

 The main problems you can have with your gallbladder are:

-Gallstones Gallstones Gallstones are clumps of solid material that can form in the gallbladder.
+Gallstones Gallstones Gallstones are solid material that can form in the gallbladder.
 Your gallbladder is the organ where your body stores bile.
-Bile is a digestive fluid that helps break down fats in food... read more are clumps of solid material that can form in your gallbladder and block the flow of bile.
+Bile is a digestive fluid that helps break down fats in food before... read more are clumps of solid material that can form in your gallbladder and block the flow of bile.
 If they cause symptoms, doctors can remove the stones and your gallbladder.

 Sometimes your gallbladder can get inflamed without gallstones.